 - a.
-The incumbent directors and executive officers and their associates have no substantial interest in any matter to be acted upon at the meeting other than election to the office. - b.
+The incumbent directors and executive officers, those nominated for election as independent director, and their associates, have no substantial interest in any matter to be acted upon at the meeting other than election to the office. - b.
 No director has informed the Corporation of his opposition to any matter to be acted upon at the meeting.